statsig-io/docs/docs/statsig-warehouse-native/getting-started.md

 **Filters**

 Filters are a powerful way to flexibly reuse metric sources.
-Your Data Team can provide cleaned and organized views into data, and anyone can use the filtering UI to set up specific custom metrrics as needed.
+Your Data Team can provide cleaned and organized views into data, and anyone can use the filtering UI to set up specific custom metrics as needed.

 Once a metric is set up, you can reload your sampled source with filters applied to make sure things look good.
 Save your metric, and you're good to go!